battogtokhb/CS107E_Final_Project/README.md

 *ZAYA*

 Zaya found, modified, and printed all the 3D parts required for this project.
-She also wrote code to precisely turn the stepper motor to the exact increments of the lock.
+She also did all the wiring.
+Zaya also wrote code to precisely turn the stepper motor to the exact increments of the lock.

 *JOSH*

 Josh did work on trying to use the second stepper motor with a pulley mechanism to lift up the shackle.
 He also wrote code for brute-forcing the lock.
+Josh also created the presentation board for the project.